Chukwuemeka-James/Recommendation-Systems-Studio/README.md

 # Recommendation-Systems-Studio

 This repository is a documentation of my learning journey in understanding and implementing **Recommendation Systems**.
-It is inspired by the insightful tutorial series by the [Data Mentor YouTube channel](https://youtu.be/kPxASj5wJBY?si=r52D1vpCKI2cJZyL).
+It is inspired by the insightful tutorial series by the [Data Mentor YouTube channel](https://youtu.be/kPxASj5wJBY?si=r52D1vpCKI2cJZyL) and [Krish Naik](https://youtu.be/_hf_y-_sj5Y?si=ISw4-Va6A4gCHZoH).

 ## Overview